mattyd2/ds1003finalproject/RF_models/readme.txt

-The file gripRF100.pk1 has 2.99GB and gripRF250.pk1 has over 8GB.
-For these reasons, the files are stored on google drive.
+The file gripRF.pk1 has 26.81GB.
+For this reason, the file is stored on google drive.
-The RF.png file is referent to gripRF100.pk1.
+The RF.png file is referent to gripRF.pk1.